seanslma/maki/Python/Pandas/Difference.md

 # Difference

 ## df.equals
-not very reliable regarding floats
+Return a bool. not very reliable regarding floats

 ## df.compare
-same shape and type
+Return a dataframe. same shape and type